finbourne/luminesce-sdk-java/sdk/docs/SqlBackgroundExecutionApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SqlBackgroundExecutionApi apiInstance = apiFactory.build(SqlBackgroundExecutionApi.class);

         SqlBackgroundExecutionApi apiInstance = ApiFactoryBuilder.build(fileName).build(SqlBackgroundExecutionApi.class);
         String executionId = "executionId_example"; // String | ExecutionId returned when starting the query
         Boolean buildFromLogs = true; // Boolean | Should the response state be build from query logs if missing from the shared-db-state?
 False will mean `404 Not Found` in cases where it was a real query but has passed its `keepForSeconds`  since the query completed (as well as 'this was not a query at all' of course) try {
+            // uncomment the below to set overrides at the request level
+            // BackgroundQueryProgressResponse result = apiInstance.getProgressOf(executionId, buildFromLogs).execute(opts);

             BackgroundQueryProgressResponse result = apiInstance.getProgressOf(executionId, buildFromLogs).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {